MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/porting-xbox-live-code-from-xdk-to-uwp.md

 **Note** In the XDK, you can get these IDs by using either these new properties or the old static properties in **Windows::Xbox::Services::XboxLiveConfiguration**.

 ### Prelaunch activation

-Frequently-used titles in Windows 10 may be prelaunched when the user signs in.
+Frequently-used titles in Windows 10 may be pre-launched when the user signs in.
 To handle this, your title should have code that checks the launch arguments for **PreLaunchActivated**.
 For example, you probably don't want to load all your resources during this kind of activation.

 For more information, see the MSDN article [Handle app prelaunch](https://msdn.microsoft.com/library/windows/apps/mt593297.ASPx).

 ### Suspend/resume PLM handling